rejojer/PageIndex/README.md

 > Note: in this mode, we use "#" to determine node headings and their levels.
 For example, "##" is level 2, "###" is level 3, etc. Make sure your markdown file is formatted correctly.
 If your Markdown file was converted from a PDF or HTML, we don't recommend using this mode, since most existing conversion tools cannot preserve the original hierarchy.
 Instead, use our [PageIndex OCR](https://pageindex.ai/blog/ocr), which is designed to preserve the original hierarchy, to convert the PDF to a markdown file and then use this mode.
 </details>

-## Agentic Vectorless RAG: An example
+## Agentic Vectorless RAG: An Example

 For a simple, end-to-end _**agentic vectorless RAG**_ example using PageIndex (with OpenAI Agents SDK), see [`examples/agentic_vectorless_rag_demo.py`](examples/agentic_vectorless_rag_demo.py).